-The alumni website provides a password protected online directory, event information and registration, and easy online giving to the ODU Annual Fund or Class Gift.
+The alumni website provides event information and registration, and easy online giving to the ODU Annual Fund or Class Gift.

-For more information about the services described above, please call the Alumni Office at 614-251-4608 or send e-mail to alumni@ohiodominican.edu.
+For more information about the services described above, please call the Alumni Office at 614-253-3502 or send e-mail to alumni@ohiodominican.edu.